Matt-Bull1/Project-1-Get-Food/README.md

 ## Description
 User Story
 AS user
-I want to view different recipes
-SO THAT I can cook for my friends.
+I want something to help me view different and random recipes based on basic protiens(ex. chicken, fish, beef, pork) SO THAT I can cook for my friends.

 ## Acceptance Criteria